ShirleyS/shirleyio/_posts/2019-02-11-on-writing.markdown

 categories: intro
 ---

-I purchased this domain a few years ago, and for the better part of that time left it dormant.
+I purchased this domain a few years ago and for the better part of that time, left this dormant.

 The idea of spinning up a site would get de-prioritized for anything else that came up.
 The return on designing and maintaining something like this seemed like effort better spent on other 'actually meaningful' projects.